 How to Play

 You display a card (a normal slide) with specific data/numbers.
 Say, for example, a card with 75% on it.
-The audience can then go back on the slides, check what relates to the 75% and answer the question.
+The audience can then go back to the slides, check what relates to the 75% and answer the question.
 Even if someone had missed out on an important topic, this would ensure they come across it.

 Idea #5 – What Would I Have Done Differently?